 Painting Your Wooden Tables Before Decoupage

 Now that our furniture is all prepped and ready we can go ahead and paint.
 Keeping things neutral this time I am using a creamy vanilla / off-white paint color called Kashmir from Wise Owl.
-You can get Kashmir along with all the other paint colors online here: Wise Owl.
+You can get Kashmir along with all the other paint colors here from my painting friend Thea’s online shop: Wise Owl.
 Since the paint comes in a can, I decided to transfer to this nifty FIFO squeeze bottle.
 You simply squeeze your paint out like a ketchup bottle – no mess!
 You can get these bottles online HERE.

 Squeeze some paint onto a paper plate and go ahead and paint your tables.
 For this project, I am using my Zibra paintbrushes.
 You can get these white soft bristle brushes online HERE.